Answered By: Cindy Schmidt

 • Therapeutic duplication

 Whenever attempting to answer a drug information question it is best to consult two or more, high quality resources.
 Please, do remember this when viewing drug interaction reports.
-For a given group of drugs, the three tools listed above will not always produce reports containing the same interactions.
+For a given group of drugs, the two tools listed above will not always produce reports containing the same interactions.

 s:"drug interactions" OR t:"drug interactions"